Adanos020/egui_dock/CONTRIBUTING.md

     - If your changes are not complete but e.g. you want feedback on your idea before fully committing to it, open a draft PR.
     - Otherwise, feel free to open a regular PR.

-Before your contribution is merged, it needs to be approved by one of the maintainers.
+Before your PR is merged, it needs to be approved by one of the maintainers.
 To minimize the review time, make sure all the following requirements are met:

 - Code must be formatted with `cargo fmt` (checked by CI).